Entanglion/entanglion-spoe/README.md

 ### Resolve phase
 After both players have passed during the navigate phase, players begin resolving their navigation actions.
 Beginning with the first player, players alternatively reveal the next hidden engine card and perform the appropriate navigation action with their spaceships.

+If a player's navigation action cannot be legally resolved, that player's ship does not move.
+That player must discard their remaining engine cards in their navigation control.
+That player's turn ends.

 During the resolve phase, one or both of a player's spaceships may occupy the same planet as the spaceships of their opponent.
 This event is called a spaceship encounter.
 Resolve the spaceship encounter as described in the next section.